 Interconnection.
 The FCC has the authority to order interconnection between commercial mobile radio service ("CMRS") providers (which includes us) and any other common carrier.
-The FCC has ordered local exchange carriers to provide reciprocal compensation to CMRS providers for the termination of traffic.
-Interconnection agreements are negotiated on a statewide basis.
+The FCC has ordered local exchange carriers and CMRS providers to provide reciprocal compensation for the termination of traffic to one another.
+Interconnection agreements typically are negotiated on a statewide basis.
 If an agreement cannot be reached, parties to interconnection negotiations can submit outstanding disputes to federal or state regulators for arbitration.
+The Company does not presently have any interconnection disputes.
 Negotiated interconnection agreements are subject to state approval.

-The FCC has underway a rulemaking proceeding in which the agency is considering making major changes to the inter-carrier compensation rules that govern the telecommunications industry.
-In addition, the FCC is considering a number of petitions for declaratory ruling and other proceedings regarding disputes among carriers relating to interconnection payment obligations; resolutions of these petitions could set precedents that would affect us in the future.
-Interconnection costs represent a significant expense item for us and any significant changes in the inter-carrier compensation scheme may have a material impact on our business.
+The FCC has underway a rulemaking proceeding in which the agency is considering making major changes to the intercarrier compensation rules that govern the telecommunications industry.
+In addition, the FCC is considering a number of petitions for declaratory ruling and other proceedings regarding disputes among carriers relating to interconnection payment obligations.
+Resolution of these petitions could set precedents that would affect us in the future.
+Interconnection costs represent a significant expense item for us and any significant changes in the intercarrier compensation scheme may have a material impact on our business.
 We are unable to determine at this time whether any such changes would be beneficial to or detrimental to our wireless operations.